 If you couldn’t trust the person who gave birth to you, how could you ever trust someone you’ve known a couple of weeks, months, or even a few years?

-The lack of nurturing at a young age and the constant criticism from your mother can cause you to have a distorted view of self.
+The lack of nurturing at a young age and the constant criticism from your mother can cause you to have a distorted view of yourself.

 If she said you were fat, you may grow up feeling overweight and if she said you couldn’t accomplish things, you might use that as an excuse to stop trying.